 What is the Basic Process of Receiving a Patent?

-Think of the patent process as stepping through three doors.
+the patent process as stepping through three doors.
 The first is the largest door and the easiest to step through, the second is a smaller door that's more difficult, and the third is a tiny door that is extremely difficult to squeeze through.

 In this analogy, door #1 is having patentable subject matter; door #2 is novelty (or "newness" of the invention); and door #3 is "non-obviousness" (whether the invention is enough of a departure from previously awarded patents).
 If your invention can fit through each door, the patent will be granted.